Concurrent Education/Fine Art

 Critères d'admission supplémentaires

 A digital portfolio is due by February 15.
-For more information, please visit the Fine Art program website.
+Find more information about the digital portfolio [PDF].

 Admission at Queen’s is very competitive, and we may use supplemental information (including the Personal Statement of Experience, Supplementary Essay, Audition and Portfolio where required) and your academic record to help make admission decisions.